dylanjustice/dylanjustice-com/content/blog/teams-bot/index.md

 ## Conclusion

 Power Virtual Agents and Power Automate are useful tools, that cost money.
 From an agility perspective, the speed to market of spinning up a Teams bot through PVA is enticing.
 Especially with the security features, it comes out of the box.
 However, as a technical person, these tools are extremely frustrating to use.
-I found myself wanting to spin up my own bot at least 100 times so I could control the behavior and run things my way.
+I found myself wanting to spin up my bot at least 100 times so I could control the behavior and run things my way.
 I may have come to the same result, but I'm glad I saw it through.